suga/PlainMVC/README.markdown

     - otherModule
         - ...
     - ...
--/config
+/config
-    - SimpleMVC do NOT need this directory.
-You can use it for your own configs -/library
+    - PlainMVC do NOT need this directory.
+You can use it for your own configs /library
-    - simplemvc and their dependencies
+    - PlainMVC and their dependencies
--/log
+/log
     - assertion fails log and more
--/tmp
+/tmp
     - tpl_cache
         - Twig template cache
--/web
+/web
     - index.php <- default
     /admin
         - index.php <- yes, you can have other directories with owns Controllers.